SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/accepted-domains/accepted-domain-procedures.md

     For example, create a new policy named Fourth Coffee Recipients with the following settings:

-  - **Precanned recipient filter** All users with mailboxes where the **Company** value is Fourth Coffee.
+  - **Precanned recipient filter**: All users with mailboxes where the **Company** value is Fourth Coffee.

-  - **Primary SMTP email address** _\<alias\>_@fourthcoffee.com.
+  - **Primary SMTP email address**:  _\<alias\>_@fourthcoffee.com.

-  - **Additional proxy email addresses** None.
+  - **Additional proxy email addresses**: None.
 The affected recipients can no longer receive messages sent to their old @contoso.com primary email address.

-  - **Priority** 1.
+  - **Priority**: 1.
 The first email address policy that identifies a recipient configures the recipient's email addresses.
 All other policies are ignored, even if the first policy is unapplied and can't configure the recipient's email addresses.

     For instructions, see [Create email address policies](../../email-addresses-and-address-books/email-address-policies/eap-procedures.md#CreateEAP).